 I think the best word to describe Jim is ‘coach’.
 I’ve been able to observe him in a variety of ministry settings over our 25-year friendship.
 In each of these roles, Jim has primarily worked to develop the gifts and abilities of those he’s working with.
 He is very genuine in his desire to mentor and grow others to their best potential.
 You and your organization will benefit from his ability to apply his experience to the ever-changing nature of business and ministry.
 Paul Petersen, Senior Pastor Bellingham Covenant Church, Bellingham, WA

 I have been fortunate to know Jim for nearly a decade since we met while I was a university student.
 During this time I benefited from meeting regularly with him as a mentor.
 Since graduating from college and moving on to a career, Jim and I continued to meet, less regularly, but every bit as intentionally.
 Jim is, and continues to be, one of the most naturally gifted listeners I have ever met.
 He is uniquely talented in his ability to not only listen intentionally, but also to help one’s decision-making using thoughtful questions.
 I have been so grateful for the gift of Jim’s gifts and wisdom during some of life’s greatest challenges, ranging from career choices and relationships to church involvement and education.
 I would recommend Jim as a contact for one’s own life questions without reservation.
-Ryan Pemberton, PR & Marketing professional, and graduate Duke Divinity School
+Ryan Pemberton, Minister for University Engagement, First Presbyterian, Berkley, CA

 I worked Jim with throughout my time as a college ministry intern.
 During my time with Jim, I not only learned what it takes to minister well to others, but I also learned about what makes me thrive as a person.
 He opened my eyes to both the exciting and the challenging aspects of leadership, lending me advice and help along the way.
 Jim has been an integral part of my adult faith and someone I respect and admire greatly.
-Elyse Fairweather, Student Fuller Northwest, Seattle, WA
+Elyse Fairweather, Chaplain, Franciscan Hospice and Palliative Care, Seattle, WA

 I worked with Jim during a time of refining our organizational focus to respond to cultural change.
 I found Jim’s work with our staff to be insightful and encouraging while maintaining a focus on where we were heading as a team.
 Jim’s leadership in our organization empowered our current staff to understand our strengths and build toward our desired future.
 Stead Halstead, Network/System Administrator, Northwest Christian University, Eugene OR